geodynamics/aspect/contrib/opendap/OPeNDAP.md

 ## Building the software

-To build the OPeNDAP extension to ASPECT, first get or build the prerequisites and then then the modified version of ASPECT.
-The prerequisites need to be installed before the ASPECT build is configured the _cmake_ configuration tool will find them.
+To build the OPeNDAP extension to ASPECT, first get or build the prerequisites and compile ASPECT with activated OPenDAP.
+The prerequisites need to be installed before the ASPECT build is configured so that the _cmake_ configuration tool will find them.

 ### Prerequisites